aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 We call this class of problems *discrete optimization problems*.
-Given $n$ groups, we can represent the possible solutions as the corners of an $n$-dimensional hypercube
+Given $n$ groups, we can represent the possible solutions as the corners of an $n$-dimensional hypercube.